-The color of the emerald can hardly be treated.
-Internal defects in these minerals are visually removed by filling cracks with cedar oil.
+Internal defects in emeralds are visually removed by filling cracks with cedar oil.
 Also a special mixture consisting of resins and polymers may be used.
 The latter improves the appearance of the stone much better than the former.
 Unlike oil, the polymer penetrates into smaller cavities and gives the stone a better tint.
 It is therefore not surprising that the cost of such emeralds will be at least 2-3 times cheaper.

 In contrast to corundum, whereby the heat treatment gives a permanent effect, the oiling procedure is reversible.
 In due course cedar oil (but not a mixture of polymers and resins) in the stone can evaporate or flow out, exposing all its internal imperfections.

-Let’s compare three visually identical stones.
-The first is pure by nature, the second is oiled with cedar oil, and the third has undergone the procedure of improvement with the help of polymers and resins.
-The difference in price between the first and second stones will be approximately twofold – while between the first and third ones, up to 4-5 fold.
+If we compare three visually identical stones, the first is pure by nature, the second is oiled with cedar oil, and the third has undergone the procedure of improvement with the help of polymers and resins, the difference in price between the first and second stones will be approximately twofold – while between the first and third ones, up to 4-5 fold.

 If you put a ruby and an emerald of the same carat weight next to each other, the former will be noticeably smaller in size, due to a higher density.
 Therefore, for example, if you are looking for sapphire as a pairing to a four carat emerald, the mass of it should not exceed three carats.

 The most authoritative laboratories for an emerald report are the Swiss SSEF and Gübelin.
-On frequent occasions other certification centers do not see traces of oiling in the minerals, or identify the composition with which the cracks of the stone are filled by mistake.
+On frequent occasions other certification centers have been known to overlook traces of oiling in the minerals, or identify the composition with which the cracks of the stone are filled by mistake.
 Sometimes they may also overestimate the real characteristics of the mineral.